Peter A. Wollitzer Advocacy Award

 Ron Koehn Conference Grant Award

-Notably, Ron has been a pioneer in the development of study abroad for community college students through his developing ways to combine affordability with quality, and effective curricula with high standards.
-A beloved mentor to many, Ron has helped to train a generation of education abroad professionals.
-The Forum’s Ron Koehn Conference Grant Award for Innovative Education Abroad Programs will honour Ron’s outstanding contributions to the education abroad field for many years to come.
+Notably, Ron was a pioneer in the development of study abroad for community college students through his developing ways to combine affordability with quality, and effective curricula with high standards.
+A beloved mentor to many, Ron helped to train a generation of education abroad professionals.
+The Forum’s Ron Koehn Conference Grant Award for Innovative Education Abroad Programs will honor Ron’s outstanding contributions to the education abroad field for many years to come.

-A limited amount of funding is available to help defray the costs of participating in the annual Forum conference.
-Travel grants are offered to education abroad professionals who may otherwise be unable to attend the conference without financial assistance.
-Selection is based on need and demonstrated benefit from attending the conference.
-Grant awards may range from US$200 to US$500.
+A limited amount of funding is available to help defray the costs of participating in The Forum’s 16th Annual Conference in Kansas City.
+The Forum’s travel grants are awarded to education abroad professionals who may otherwise be unable to attend the conference without financial assistance.
+Selection is based on demonstrated need and anticipated benefit from attending the conference.
+Grant awards may range from $200 to $800.

-Grant recipients are expected to attend the entire conference, then submit a post-conference report on how the conference benefited them.
-The report must include a detailed expense sheet and be submitted within 30 days of the conference.
+Grant recipients are expected to attend the entire conference and submit a post-conference report on how the conference benefited them.
+The report must include a detailed expense sheet and scanned receipts, and be submitted within 30 days of the conference.
+The Forum will reimburse any receipts up to the amount that was awarded to the attendee.
+Upon receipt of this report, grant money will be bestowed.

-Applications for travel grants for the 13th Annual Conference in Seattle must be submitted by December 2, 2016.
+The application deadline for travel grants for the 16th Annual Conference was Friday, December 6, 2019.
 Grant recipients will be notified by mid-December.